stanfrbd/doc_git/git_doc.md

 $ git push --tags

 # On GitHub, a tag initialises a release, very useful.
-# Using DevOps, a tag can launch a pipeline (trigger on a specific tag).
+# for DevOps, a tag can launch a pipeline (trigger on a specific tag).

 ```